teamleadercrm/ui-colors/README.md

 --color-white
 ```

 The colors are defined as hsl values.
 For each color the h, s an l value are also available as separate variables.
+There is also a variable that has the hsl values combined.
 This way you can do color calculations on them with native css (instead of using postcss-color plugin for example).
 Some examples:

 lighten(12%)
 ```css